Here's what you need to do when the challenges of working from home threaten your sanity

 - Try to be mindful about your contact with other people, even when you’re not interacting directly with them.
 Notice when people are laughing and having fun.
 Remember, social contagion spreads positive vibes as well as negative emotions.
 So when you hear people laughing, listen.
 Enjoy the sounds of kids playing (but don’t stalk playgrounds.
 That’s super-creepy).
 Pay attention to people smiling.

-- Focus on self-care activities to support your mental, physical, spiritual, social, and emotional health.
+- Your personal life needs to become a higher priority.
+Focus on self-care activities to support your mental, physical, spiritual, social, and emotional health.
 The perfect time to make sure you’re prioritising your self-care is as soon as you start to feel even a little bit run down or irritable.
 When you engage in regular self-care, you’re less likely to feel anxious and depressed, you’ll enjoy life more, and your immune system will function better.
 All of the suggestions above are forms of self-care but there are plenty more.
 And self-care doesn’t have to be too time-consuming or expensive.
 For a wonderful guide to self-care activities that will leave you feeling delighted with life, get these addictively easy activities for self-care.
 You won’t regret it.

-What can you do to improve the quality of your interactions with your network while working from home and looking after your mental health?
+What is the biggest challenge you face when it comes to working from home?
+And what can you do to improve the quality of your interactions with your network while working from home and looking after your mental health?
 Drop your comments below.
 Social isolation may very well be one of the greatest challenges of working from home.
 So make sure you protect yourself from it’s worst effects.